Grand Theft Auto: The Trilogy – The Definitive Edition: Audience response

 The game was the subject of review bombing on Metacritic, resulting in a user review score of 0.4/10 at its nadir, among the lowest on the site.
 Reporters noted some user reviews cited a dislike of the game's art style and the lack of advance copies sent to press, with several demanding refunds.
 Journalists noted a general backlash from players due to the unusual look of some updated character models, textual errors on in-game surfaces, issues related to draw distance increase, and model and physics glitches.
-Following criticism, mods were created to improve the game's rain and restore removed content.
+Users created mods to improve the game's rain and restore removed content.

 Developer and publisher response

-In response to the game's negative reception, Grove Street Games chief executive officer (CEO) Thomas Williamson said he was "enjoying this unparalleled level of scrutiny on our studio".
+In response to the game's negative reception, Williamson said he was "enjoying this unparalleled level of scrutiny on our studio".
 On 19 November 2021, Rockstar apologised for the technical problems, admitting the games "did not launch in a state that meets our own standards of quality, or the standards our fans have come to expect".
 Rockstar reported members of the development team had been harassed online, and urged its community to "maintain a respectful and civil discourse".
-In January 2022, Strauss Zelnick, CEO of Take-Two Interactive, said the game had a "glitch" at launch was resolved and the game performed "just great for the company"; some journalists felt Zelnick's comments were an attempt to downplay the release's major issues.
+In January 2022, Strauss Zelnick, CEO of Take-Two Interactive, said the game had a "glitch" at launch that was resolved and the game performed "just great for the company"; some journalists felt Zelnick's comments were an attempt to downplay the release's major issues.
 The following month, Zelnick reiterated the game "definitely had some quality issues" and the company "did fall short", but noted the issues were being addressed.
-According to industry sources, the game's backlash resulted in Rockstar shelving remasters of Grand Theft Auto IV (2008) and Red Dead Redemption (2010), instead increasing focus on development for the next entry in the Grand Theft Auto series.
+According to industry sources, the game's backlash resulted in Rockstar shelving remasters of Grand Theft Auto IV (2008) and Red Dead Redemption (2010), instead increasing focus on development for Grand Theft Auto VI.